 Yet conventional wisdom says anything over 200 mg/dL is too high!

 But truthfully, it’s not.
 Cholesterol is made by your body.
-And it’s not a health villain; it acts as a kind of bandage that heals the holes in your artery walls caused by high blood sugar and high insulin.
+And it’s not a health villain; it acts as a kind of bandage that heals the holes in your artery walls caused by high blood sugar and high Fat Storing Hormone.

 Your Odds Of Dying Of A Heart Attack - High Vs Low Cholesterol

 A while back I ran across a study saying if you have low cholesterol, your odds of dying of a heart attack are 1 out of 1,000.
 If you have high cholesterol, the odds are 2 out of 1,000, which on quick glance looks like an increase of 100 percent.

 If I told you high cholesterol increases your risk of a heart attack by 100 percent, you’d probably freak out and agree to go on a statin drug, right?
 This is a scare tactic used to convince people to go on the medication.
 But because these numbers are fractions, the increase in risk is really only .1 percent.
 That’s a big difference from a full 100 percent.

 In addition to helping build hormones, cholesterol is required to build the membranes of every single one of the trillions of cells in your body.
 It also supports healthy brain activity, especially for memory function.
 As I already mentioned, cholesterol keeps your immune system robust, and it helps produce the detergent-like substance called bile that helps you break down dietary fat and absorb the nutrients within it

 The truth?
 Low cholesterol is significantly more dangerous than high cholesterol.

 The Bottom Line On Low Cholesterol

 Just getting your head wrapped around the risks of low cholesterol is the hardest part.